Domenicsw92/fashionBlog/README.md

-# fashionBlog
-CodeCademy fashion blog project Html
+This is a CodeCademy Html only project called FashionBlog